5 tips to keep weight off on summer vacation

 When it comes to food choices, your vacation begins before you even leave home.
 With the hassle of getting to the airport on time, many people end up skipping meals at home in exchange for a quick bite once they arrive.
 Rather than starting your trip off on fast food or an overpriced airport option, try packing some snacks or a meal from home.

-Insider tip: TSA has no restrictions on bringing solid food into the terminals, so last night’s leftovers or a meal picked up from another restaurant are just as acceptable as protein bars and trail mix.
+Insider tip: TSA doesn’t have as many restrictions on bringing solid food into the terminals, so last night’s leftovers or a meal picked up from another restaurant can be just as acceptable as protein bars and trail mix.
 But beware, “liquid” food like peanut butter is still restricted to less than 3.4 oz/100 ml.